NeCTAR-RC/puppet-mlocate/README.md

 ####`update_on_install`

 Run an initial update when the package is installed.
-Default: true
+Default: false

 ####`conf_file`

 The configuration file for updatedb.
 Default: /etc/updatedb.conf

+####`cron_manage`

+If set to true the original daily cron job is deleted and replaced by a random weekly job

 ####`cron_ensure`